-Cultivation: The preference is full sun, and mesic to dry conditions.
-This plant will tolerate almost any kind of soil, including that which is sandy, rocky, loamy, or clayish.
+Cultivation: The preference is full sun and mesic to dry conditions.
+This plant will tolerate almost any kind of soil, including those that contain loam, clay, sand, gravel, or rocky material.
 Poor soil is actually preferred because of the reduction in competition from other plants.
-Drought resistance is quite high, and disease is rarely a problem when the soil is well-drained.
-This plant can spread vegetatively, but is not particularly aggressive.
-It is rather slow-growing, but easy to manage.
+Drought resistance is excellent and disease is rarely a problem when the soil is well-drained.

-Range & Habitat: This common plant occurs in every county of Illinois (see Distribution Map).
-It can be found in an exceptional variety of habitats, including mesic to dry black soil prairies, sand prairies, gravel prairies, and dolomite prairies; openings in upland forests and sandy forests; mesic to dry savannas, sandy savannas, and barrens; various kinds of hill prairies, with the soil consisting of loess, glacial drift, sand, or gravel; limestone glades and bluffs; sand dunes; areas along railroads and roads; and agricultural land in various stages of abandonment and neglect.
-Flowering Spurge can be found in either disturbed areas or high quality habitats.
+Range & Habitat: The native Flowering Spurge occurs in every county of Illinois (see Distribution Map), where it is common.
+Habitats include black soil prairies, clay prairies, sand prairies, gravel prairies, dolomite prairies, various kinds of hill prairies, openings in rocky upland woodlands, opening in sandy upland woodlands, typical savannas and sandy savannas, thinly wooded bluffs, limestone glades, stabilized sand dunes, roadsides, areas along railroads, mined land, and agricultural land in various stages of abandonment or neglect.
+Flowering Spurge can be found in either disturbed areas or high quality natural areas.

 Photographic Location: A remnant prairie along an abandoned railroad in Urbana, Illinois.